danmason/xtdb/docs/src/content/docs/ops/config/monitoring.md

 XTDB supports distributed tracing using OpenTelemetry, providing introspection into query execution and performance.

-Traces are sent via the OTLP (OpenTelemetry Protocol) HTTP endpoint to your tracing backend (e.g., Grafana Tempo, Jaeger, Zipkin).
+Traces are sent via the OTLP (OpenTelemetry Protocol) HTTP endpoint to your tracing backend (e.g., Grafana Tempo, Jaeger, etc).

 Tracing is disabled by default.